 Options: In addition to the Foundation, all physics majors must complete one of the following Physics Options.
 Upon graduation, the student's transcript will list both the major (Physics) and the chosen Option.

-Some of the four Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.
+Some of the five Options require Physics Selectives, which are courses from the 260 or 360 series, or 300-level courses below 390 not otherwise required for the Option.

 Physics Option (24 units): Physics 310, 315, 316, 320, 330, 340 and four units of Physics Selectives.
 This option is recommended for students who wish a thorough background in physics and for those who wish to pursue professional or graduate work in physics or engineering.